luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-MyFirstApp/README.md

 ![image](https://github.com/user-attachments/assets/e181c7c4-41db-42d6-95db-b3ce6a7cbd4a)

-## 3. Move the Web API project in a new folder
+## 3. Move the BlazorWebApp project in a new folder

 We create a new folder **BlazorWebApp**